keyeswiki/TEMPTEST/docs/MicroBlocks/MicroBlocksTutorial.md

 MicroBlocks can also run in other browsers, but it can only connect to the main board when running in Chrome or Edge browsers on desktops, laptops, or Chromebook computers (non-mobile devices).

 #### 1.5.2 MicroBlocks Software

+<span style="color:red; font-size:20px;">Note: The software version is currently in testing, please use '1.5.1 Online on Browser (Recommended)' first, and it is expected to be updated to the software in August. `</span>

 [Get Started - MicroBlocks](https://microblocks.fun/get-started#computer)